-- Gastrointestinal upset.
-Patients being treated for a prolactin-secreting pituitary tumor (prolactinoma) with such medicines as bromocriptine or cabergoline may have gastrointestinal upset, and it may sometimes limit the patient’s ability to take a particular medication.
+Gastrointestinal upset.
+Patients being treated with medicines such as bromocriptine or cabergoline for a prolactin-secreting pituitary tumor known as prolactinomamay have gastrointestinal upset.
+This may sometimes limit the patient’s ability to take a particular medication.

-- Gallstones.
-People being treated for too much growth hormone may develop gallstones (rock-like formations of cholesterol and bile salts in the gallbladder or bile duct); therefore, people receiving this treatment must be monitored for gallstones throughout the treatment.
+Gallstones.
+People being treated for too much growth hormone may develop gallstones, which are rock-like formations of cholesterol and bile salts in the gallbladder or bile duct.
+Therefore, people receiving this treatment must be monitored for gallstones throughout the treatment.

-In addition to physical side effects, there may be psychosocial (emotional and social) effects as well.
-Patients and their families are encouraged to share their feelings with a member of their health care team who can help with coping strategies.
-Learn more about the importance of addressing such needs, including concerns about managing the cost of your medical care.
+In addition to physical side effects, there may be emotional and social effects as well.
+Patients and their families are encouraged to share their feelings with a member of their health care team who can help with coping strategies, including concerns about managing the cost of your medical care.

 During and after treatment, be sure to tell the health care team about the side effects you experience, even if you feel they are not serious.
 Sometimes, side effects can last beyond the treatment period, called a long-term side effect.
 A side effect that occurs months or years after treatment is called a late effect.
 Treatment of both types of effects is an important part of survivorship care.
-Learn more by reading the After Treatment section or talking with your doctor.
+Learn more by reading the Follow-up Care section of this guide or talking with your doctor.